RDFLib/rdflib/docs/developers.rst

 changes and to make it easier for users to use.
 This will inevitably require breaking changes.

-There are more or less two ways to approach breaking RDFLib's public API:
+There are more or less two ways to introduce breaking changes to RDFLib's public
+API:

 - Revolutionary: Create a new API from scratch and reimplement it, and when ready, release a new version of RDFLib with the new API.